icarus-sullivan/serverless-plugin-ignitor/README.md

   hello:
     handler: handlers.hello
     timeout: 10
-    pilot_light:
+    pilotLight:
       rate: 'rate(3 minutes)'

   goodbye:
     handler: handlers.goodbye
-    pilot_light:
+    pilotLight:
       wrapper: wrapper.logger
       input:
         custom: 'property'
 ```

 #### Custom Wrapper(s)
-If you want to build a custom wrapper instead of the default pilot_light wrapper, it needs to be written as a higher-order-function.
+If you want to build a custom wrapper instead of the default pilotLight wrapper, it needs to be written as a higher-order-function.

 Example:
 ```